See also information for Sessional Lecturers.

 This process is important to ensure that starting salaries are appropriate.
 It is also an important step to ensure that all appointees are treated fairly and to avoid future salary anomalies and inequities; new appointees with prior experience who are placed at the bottom of the CPI scale are placed at an advantage over new appointees whose experience is solely at UBC.

 Please indicate the number of years in an equivalent rank on the Faculty Appointment Form in the “Prev Exp Yrs In Rank” box prior to submission.
-If the year in rank is greater than “0″, please complete a Years in Rank and attach to the Faculty Appointment Form.
+A Years in Rank form must be completed for each new faculty appointment; please attach to the Faculty Appointment Form.

 If you have any questions regarding this procedure, please feel free to contact Faculty Relations at firstname.lastname@example.org.

 In order to implement the Agreement on Conditions of Appointment for Sessional and Part-Time Faculty Members, it is essential that Faculty Relations be provided with accurate information regarding the full-time equivalent (“FTE”) service attributable to each appointment.
 This section provides the basic procedure that should be followed:

 1. Each department must determine what constitutes a full-time load.
 Normally, this will be either 18 or 24 credits per academic year (which is the 8 month period from September 1 to April 30).
 However, it may be described in other terms, such as, for example, a certain number of hours of supervision per month.
 The balance of this procedure assumes that the full-time load is defined in terms of credits per academic year, but the same principles will apply regardless of how a full-time load is defined.